torusrxxx/asmstrings/README.md

 * conversion between decimal strings, hex and binary;
 * more...
 ## System requirements
-There are two tiers of instruction set support, SSE 4.2 and AVX2.
-SSE 4.2 introduced essential instructions fundamental to acceleration of string operations.
-AVX2 is used in some routines to further increase throughput.
+There are two tiers of instruction set support, SSE 4.2 and AVX 2.
+* SSE 4.2 introduced essential instructions fundamental to acceleration of string operations.
+* AVX 2 is used in some routines to further increase throughput.
+Bear in mind that AVX 2 causes some processors to slow down, which means your program may run slower with AVX 2.
 ## Licence
 I intend to release this library into the public domain.
 Just cut and paste into your project, enjoy the performance boost!
 ## Contributions